creationix/howtonode.org/articles/prototypical-inheritance.markdown

     var frank = Object.create(Person);
     frank.name = "Frank Dijon";
     var message = frank.greet();
-    // message is now "Hello world, my name is Frank DiJorno"
+    // message is now "Hello world, my name is Frank DiJon"

 `Object.create` is new to JavaScript (it's part of [ES5]), but [node supports it][] so we can safely use it.
 This creates a new object that inherits from another object.  `Object.create` actually can set properties right away, but the syntax is rather verbose: